 Because delivery drivers use their vehicles for work, they require a different type of insurance endorsement on their auto policy.
-Thanks to the growing reliance on delivery for restaurants, grocery stores, and even pharmacies and other businesses, the need for delivery driver insurance also continues to grow.
+Thanks to the growing reliance on delivery for restaurants, grocery stores, pharmacies and other businesses, the need for delivery driver insurance also continues to grow.

 Fact: If you are using your personal vehicle for deliveries of any kind, you need special business-use endorsements that cover you in all circumstances.

-In this guide, we’ll help you learn all about car insurance for delivery drivers, including what it includes, how you can get it, and even which companies offer insurance for their drivers so that you don’t have to pay out-of-pocket.
-Plus, to help you decide, we’ll take a look at the best insurance companies for delivery insurance based on the types of products and solutions they offer.
+In this guide, we’ll help you learn all about car insurance for delivery drivers, including what it includes, how you can get it, and even which companies offer insurance for their drivers so you don’t have to pay out-of-pocket.
+Plus, to help you decide, we’ll take a look at the best companies for delivery insurance based on the product type and solutions they offer.

 Delivery driver insurance is a very specific product that is often sold as an endorsement on a personal auto policy.
 In some cases, drivers may need to upgrade to a commercial policy for delivery driving when it is a full-time job or the primary use of the vehicle.